zacbaum/ADAPTS/README.md

 ### Start ADAPTS

-* Use the File Explorer to navigate to `...\Documents\ADAPTS` and double click on `run.bat`.
+* Use the File Explorer to navigate to `...\Documents\ADAPTS` and double click on `run-adapts.bat`.
 This will start ADAPTS with Class Activation Mapping overlaid on the current image.

-  * Alternatively; use the File Explorer to navigate to `...\Documents\ADAPTS` and double click on `run-unet.bat`.
+  * Alternatively; use the File Explorer to navigate to `...\Documents\ADAPTS` and double click on `run-adapts-unet.bat`.
 This will start ADAPTS with UNet Segmentations overlaid on the current image.

 * Move the prompt which appears over to the right side of the screen so it does not block the screen-capturing performed by ADAPTS on the mirrored phone image.